 Sound travels at different speeds in different medium and at different temperatures.
-That speed is compared with the speed of an object, say an aircraft or a car.
+That speed is compared with the speed of an object, say an aircraft or a boat.
 The ratio of the speed of an object and the speed of sound is known as the Mach number.
 The Mach number is a dimensionless quantity.
 Mathematically, the Mach number equation can be written as:

 M = v / c,

 v is the speed of the object and

 advanced mode of the calculator if you know the temperature of air.
 The speed of sound in air at different temperature,

 T °C is given as:

 To calculate Mach number, follow the steps below:

 - Step 1: Set the appropriate units for speed from the list on the right.
 If you need any help with conversion, you can also use our speed converter.